 The poorest countries in the world might not be as obvious as you may have assumed.
-However, if you figured that every country that is listed as one of the poorest countries in the world is also a third world country, or a nation with a public debt problem, then you are not that far from the truth.
-While there are instances in which the two overlap, it is not fair to automatically assume that all of the poorest countries in the world are also underdeveloped.
+However, if you figured that every country listed as one of the world's poorest countries is also a third-world country or a nation with a public debt problem, you are not that far from the truth.
+While there are instances in which the two overlap, it is not fair to automatically assume that all of the world's poorest countries are also underdeveloped.
 This is mostly due to the negative connotations associated with countries classified as third world nations.

 Money is not solely for elaborate funding or exuberance.
 The hardest part about a world that revolves around money is that it becomes a necessity, to the point where countries cannot sustain a permanent state of cleanliness, invest in industries that could help the country flourish, or develop specific attributes that would elevate a developing country to a place of prosperity.
 It takes an awful lot of time, energy, and money to raise a country from the ground up, and without a national budget that is reasonable, countries fall short of funding.

 The world's poorest countries are classified as low-income countries.
 This is based on gross national income (GNI).

 As stated on our low-income countries page, "GNI per capita (formerly GNP per capita) is the dollar value of a country's final income divided by its population.
 Its income is the sum of value added by all resident producers and product taxes not included in the output valuation plus net receipts of primary income from abroad.
 The numbers provided on this page are GNI per capita converted to current U.S. dollars using the World Bank Atlas method divided by the mid-year population.
 GNI is converted to U.S. dollars at official exchange rates for comparisons across economies.
 The Atlas method applies a conversion factor that averages the exchange rate for a given year and the two preceding years adjusted for differences in inflation between the country and the Euro area, Japan, the United Kingdom, and the United States."